1zc/1zc/README.md

 > - Infra#0001 on Discord
 > - infra@gflclan.com

+You can also find my GFL GitLab Profile here: https://gitlab.gflclan.com/infra

 I am currently an undergrad student, pursuing my Bachelors of Engineering (Honours) with a major in Software Engineering.
 That said, all of my projects are a side hobby and require free time that can be scarce.

 #### If you would like to support me: